QQinglin/Nonlinear-model-predictive-control/README.md

 This repository contains implementations of Sensitivity-based distributed optimal control with fixed-point iterations algorithms in Matlab.

-# Reinforcement Learning Project

-This repository contains implementations of Reinforcement Learning (RL) algorithms in Python using PyTorch and Gymnasium.

 ## 📌 Project Overview

 This project is aimed at understanding and implementing various RL algorithms from scratch, including: